matteoferla/MichelaNGLo-app/README.md

 ### Complicated?
 The code seems a bit complex when it comes to selections.
 The most obvious thing to do is to just have a list of the atoms with a given color and representation.
 However, this has two problems: first, the NGL atom serial does not always map to the same PyMOL atom ID as both try to fix issues in PDB atom id, the second is that having a list of thousands of ids quickly becomes heavy.

+## Licence
+* [PyMOL](https://github.com/schrodinger/pymol-open-source/blob/master/LICENSE) is a trademark of Schrodinger, LLC, and can be used freely.
+* NGL uses an MIT licence.